-Building the next generation of coffee farmers
+Building the next generation of coffee farmers in Rwanda.

 Chris outlined a need to bring more young people into the industry, many of whom were working in local mines for Chinese-based companies or who had migrated out of the region assuming there were better opportunities elsewhere.
 He identified an 8-hectare parcel of land that was currently being underutilised as a possible test farm to distribute coffee seedlings to youth in the area and essentially help get them started in the business of producing coffee.